-Feature description: This allows the administrator to define a set of rules that will be applied to every incoming call (e.g. to prevent users from receiving calls from outside the company, or forward calls from certain destinations directly to voicemail).
+Feature description: This allows the administrator to define a set of rules that will be applied to every incoming call (e.g., to prevent users from receiving calls from outside the company, or forward calls from certain destinations directly to voicemail).

-Supported by PortaSwitch®.
-See the Call screening section for details.
+See the Call screening chapter for details.